timmyichen/cspp/drafts/_sources/unit0/u0002-whatispython.rst

 ..
 Image courtesy of Wikimedia Commons

 Pretty unintelligible, right?
 This is the lowest level of code there is.
-Code written in other languages have to be translated into machine code before being fed to the CPU - the brain of the computer.
-Plus, machine code is different for each type of CPU (CPU architecture)!
-That's a lot of work you don't want to deal with.
+Code written in other languages have to be translated into machine code before being fed to the CPU - Central Processing Unit, or simply the Processor - the brain of the computer.
+Your CPU is the machine that handles all the calculations.
+Plus, machine code is different for each type of CPU!
+Having to write a different program for every type of computer you want it to work on is a lot of work you don't want to deal with.

 Assembly language is the staple example of a "low level language" - those who are familiar with it can read it and write in it, but it is still CPU-architecture dependent!
-A simple "Hello World!" program in NASM Assembly language might look something like this (`source <http://cs.lmu.edu/~ray/notes/x86assembly/>`_):
+A simple "Hello World!" program in Assembly language might look something like this (`source <http://cs.lmu.edu/~ray/notes/x86assembly/>`_):

 .. code-block:: none